ArwaTaha1/Last-Of-Us-Demo/README.md

   2. Habiba Mohamed
   3. Farida Elhadidy

-To open, run the project from the "Main" class in "Views"
+To open, run the project from the "GUI" class in "Views"